-Based on the initial observations in LAPC-2, a second open label, non-randomised investigator sponsored Phase I/II study is expected to commence in Q4-2020 in patients with limited metastatic Pancreatic cancer (“MEPANC-1”).
+Based on the initial observations in LAPC-2, a second open label, non-randomised investigator sponsored Phase I/II study is expected to commence in Q2-2021 in patients with limited metastatic Pancreatic cancer (“MEPANC-1”).
 The trial is designed to evaluate the safety and efficacy of IMM-101 administered in combination with stereotactic radiotherapy on metastases in the liver and lung.

-Immodulon plans to commence recruitment in Q1-2022 for a company sponsored Phase II randomized study in metastatic Pancreatic cancer patients who are not suitable candidates for FOLFIRINOX treatment.
+Immodulon plans to commence recruitment in Q1-2022 for a company sponsored Phase II randomised study in a sub-group of metastatic Pancreatic cancer patients who are not suitable candidates for FOLFIRINOX treatment.
 This study will recruit patients who are ECOG Performance Status 2 or are older than 70 years and will evaluate the effect of IMM-101 in combination with gemcitabine and nab-paclitaxel.

 Melanoma is a serious form of skin cancer that begins in cells known as melanocytes.
 While it is less common than other skin cancers (basal cell carcinoma and squamous cell carcinoma), Melanoma is more dangerous because of its ability to spread to other organs more rapidly if it is not treated at an early stage.

 Immodulon has completed two clinical trials of IMM-101 in Melanoma.
 A Phase I in 18 patients with advanced unresectable Melanoma to investigate safety and tolerability (IMM-101-0013) and an open label follow up study (IMM-101-008) with 10 of these patients, who were observed for nearly eight years.
 In these studies, IMM-101 demonstrated a favourable safety profile with highly encouraging long-term survival data4.

 A Phase I/II study (IMM-101-015) in advanced unresectable Melanoma is currently in progress to evaluate the safety and efficacy of IMM-101 in combination with the CPI Nivolumab.
 Treatment will continue for up to 18 months with headline results expected in Q4 2021.